wp-plugins/secure-wordpress/readme.txt

 * New: Dependent files (.css/.js/.php) have been added

 = v2.0.0 (03/22/2011) =
-* Feature: Relese new stable version
+* Feature: Release new stable version
 * Feature: Support for WordPress 3.1
 * Feature: Change owner of the plugin to WebsiteDefender
-* Feature: Rebranding of the plugin
+* Feature: Re-branding of the plugin
 * Feature: Integrated WebsiteDefender registration in Settings

 = v1.0.6 (11/15/2010) =